opendocsg/slw-judgments-backfill/2009_SGHC_248/report.md

 38     The plaintiff has prayed for a Bullock or Sanderson Order to be made against the unsuccessful defendant in its Statement of Claim for costs of the successful defendant to be borne by the unsuccessful defendant.

-39     The relevant principles to be considered relating to a Bullock or Sanderson Order have been succinctly set out in _Denis Matthew Harte v Dr Tan Hun Hoe and Gleneagles Hospital Ltd_ [2001] SGHC 19 (“ _Harte v Dr Tan Hun Hoe_ ”) by Chan Seng Onn JC (as he then was) at [11]:
+39     The relevant principles to be considered relating to a Bullock or Sanderson Order have been succinctly set out in _Denis Matthew Harte v Dr Tan Hun Hoe and Gleneagles Hospital Ltd_ <span class="citation">[2001] SGHC 19</span> (“ _Harte v Dr Tan Hun Hoe_ ”) by Chan Seng Onn JC (as he then was) at [11]:

  (a) What facts are reasonably ascertainable by the plaintiff before the decision is made to join the successful defendant (‘D1’);